nickfargo/state/_includes/content/intro.md

 {% include examples/index--mutability--1.coffee %}
 {% endhighlight %}

 > A `traveler` assimilates into the local culture by overwriting its previously defined behavior with the appropriately chosen new behavior.
-(Recall `Actor` defined above.)

 {% highlight javascript %}
 {% include examples/index--mutability--2.js %}